Transport in Liverpool

-Liverpool in North West England, is a major British city with significant road, rail, and ferry networks, in addition to an international airport and a well-known dock system.
+Liverpool is a major city in North West England with significant road, rail, and ferry networks, in addition to an international airport and a well-known dock system.
 As with most other major UK cities, Liverpool's transport infrastructure is centred on its road and rail networks.
 Public transport services within the city are controlled and run by Merseytravel.

-The road network in and around Liverpool is primarily managed by the relevant local authority in which the roads are located, although (in common with all parts of the UK outside of London) the major trunk roads, in England, are the responsibility of Highways England.
+The road network in and around Liverpool is primarily managed by the relevant local authority in which the roads are located, although (in common with all parts of the UK outside of London) the major trunk roads, in England, are the responsibility of National Highways.

 Road

 Cars

 Liverpool has direct road links with many other major areas of England.
 The A5058 road / Queens Drive inner ring road was completed in 1927, the A580 road / East Lancs Road (the UK's first inter-city highway) to Salford was opened in 1934, and the M57 motorway outer ring road was completed and opened in 1974.
 The west to east M62 motorway connects Liverpool (since completion of junction 4 in 1976) with Hull, and also provides a link with areas including Manchester, Leeds, and Huddersfield.
 Not far along the M62 from Liverpool is the interchange with the north to south M6 that provides links to more distant areas including Birmingham, Staffordshire, the Lake District and the border with Scotland.
+The M58 motorway, completed in 1980, provides a faster link from Liverpool to the northbound M6 west of Wigan.

 The Kingsway road tunnel gives direct access to the M53 motorway, which runs east to the M56.
 The north-south M6 has a junction with the M56.
 The Queensway road tunnel gives a direct link to the A41 that eventually leads to London, although using the M62 or M6 and eventually M1 is a far quicker route from Liverpool to London.
 However, the A41 is a relatively quick and direct link with Cheshire and Shropshire.
 This in turn provides a quick link to the A55 road that runs along the North Wales coastline.

 In the early 1960s, there were plans to build a "Liverpool Inner Motorway" which would have been similar to the "urban motorways" which were later built around the cities of Manchester and Leeds.
 The motorway was still a possibility as the 1970s drew to a close, but it was never built.
 The only section built was from Leeds Street in the north of the city centre, south along the dock road to Parliament Street.